 It will help you take charge in a hassle-free way without compromising efficiency.
 This article aims at making the data export process as smooth as possible.

-Upon a complete walkthrough of the content, you will be able to successfully connect Kafka to PostgreSQL to seamlessly transfer data to the destination of your choice for a fruitful analysis in real-time.
+Upon a complete walkthrough of the content, you will be able to successfully connect Kafka to your PostgreSQL database to seamlessly transfer data to the destination of your choice for a fruitful analysis in real-time.
 It will further help you build a customized ETL pipeline for your organization.
 Through this article, you will get a deep understanding of the tools and techniques & thus, it will help you hone your skills further.

 Prerequisites